Can Automated Feedback Turn Students into Happy Prologians?: : Prolog Automated Assessment Platform

 \subsection{Automated Feedback}

 The minimum configuration of \gitseed simply runs a test suite on the student's submission and reports the results as feedback.
-However, as shown in \autoref{fig:gitseed}, \gitseed can be extended with custom program analysis tools that give students more personalized feedback.
-Taking advantage of this customizability, we created \prohelp and implemented seven types of feedback that are specific to the Prolog context.
-Below, we describe each of the 7 types of automated feedback, along with an example for each one, shown in \autoref{fig:screenshots}.
+However, as shown in \autoref{fig:gitseed}, \gitseed can be extended with custom program-analysis tools to provide students with more personalized feedback. \changed[RB]{Building on \gitseed's standard automatic testing~(a) and score rankings~(e), we created \prohelp to implement five additional types of feedback specific to the Prolog context.} Below, we describe each of the 7 types of automated feedback, along with an example for each one, shown in \autoref{fig:screenshots}.

 \begin{enumerate}[label=\alph*),itemsep=0.7ex] \item \textbf{Automatic testing:} This is the basic feature consisting of running the test suite and reporting the results.
 The faculty can decide to show the body of failing test cases or not.